membraneframework-labs/membrane_videoroom/README.md

 While this repository is still a great example on how to use [Membrane RTC Engine] to create your own, videoconferencing system, we no longer maintain it and instead we focus on [Jellyfish Videoroom] which relies on [Jellyfish].
 [Jellyfish], of course, still uses awesome [Membrane RTC Engine] under the hood!
+If you want to see a little less advanced but still maintained videoconferencing system directly based on [Membrane RTC Engine] see [here](https://github.com/membraneframework/membrane_demo/tree/master/webrtc_videoroom).

 # Membrane Videoroom